 Piratour takes you to Estancia Harberton where your first stop on the property is the Museo Acatushun.
 Though small, the museum has a variety of interesting exhibits about local species, marine mammals and native bird species, plus an on site research laboratory.
 I loved seeing the full-size blue whale skeletons outside, laying side by side near the waters edge.
 After an hour tour (with time to walk the grounds), you'll board a boat for Isla Martillo, about a 20-minute ride away.

-Penguins in Patagonia
+Penguins in Ushuaia

 There are three species of penguins at the end of the world in Patagonia: But for now, take a look at the three species of cuties we saw - Magellanic, Gentoo, and King penguins.

 Black Magellanic penguins (below) have a black mask across their face and wide black bands at their throat (like a bow-tie) and across the white expanse of their breast.
 The majority of penguins on Isla Martillo appeared to be Magellanic penguins.
 They have a distinctive call for attracting and tracking down their mates among the thousands of other birds, and watching them can take the better part of your day.

 For the entire time we were on Isla Martillo, this little guy below was calling his heart out, first with his wings spread out to the side.
 The longer - and louder - he called, the more his wings raised straight up over with his head.
 Hooooo-oooooooonnnnnnnnnk!!!!!!!!!!

 Gentoo penguins are black with distinctive orange beaks and feet.
 As we approached the island, a juvenile Gentoo penguin was chasing his mother back and forth from one side of the beach to the other, and in and out of the water, until finally, she regurgitated and fed him his meal.